Joanna Penn Cooper

 Joanna Penn Cooper is the author of The Itinerant Girl’s Guide to Self-Hypnosis (Brooklyn Arts Press, 2014), a book of lyrical prose vignettes, and What Is a Domicile (Noctuary Press, 2014), a book of poetry.
 Her recent chapbooks are Wild Apples: A Flash Memoir Collection with Writing Prompts and Comfort Event, a collaboration with Todd Colby (both from Ethel Zine & Micro-Press).

 Joanna holds a Ph.D. in English (American literature) from Temple University and an MFA in Poetry from New England College.
 In her teaching career, she has held full-time visiting positions at Marquette University and Fordham University.
-Joanna currently works as a freelance editor; serves as an editor at Trio House Press; co-edits the literary zine Ethel; and teaches online workshops in flash memoir and lyric essay for the journal Creative Nonfiction.
+Joanna taught flash memoir and lyric essay for the Creative Nonfiction Foundation for several years, and she has served as an editor at Trio House Press.
+She is an editor-at-large for the literary zine Ethel, and she currently works as a freelance editor and writing coach through her business Muse Writing & Creative Support.
 She has been a frequent contributor to Good Letters, the online component of Image Journal, and her work has appeared in The Academy of American Poets Poem-a-Day feature, as well as South Dakota Review, Zócalo Public Square, Open Letters Monthly, Poetry International, and other journals.
 She lives in Durham, North Carolina.

 Student Feedback for Joanna